coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. cmdv:: Theorem @ident : @type {* with @ident : @type}.

    This command is useful for theorems that are proved by simultaneous induction over a mutually inductive assumption, or that assert mutually dependent statements in some mutual co-inductive type.
-It is equivalent to ``Fixpoint`` or ``CoFixpoint`` (see Section :ref:`CoFixpoint`) but using tactics to build the proof of the statements (or the body of the specification, depending on the point of view).
+It is equivalent to :cmd:`Fixpoint` or :cmd:`CoFixpoint` but using tactics to build the proof of the statements (or the body of the specification, depending on the point of view).
 The inductive or co-inductive types on which the induction or coinduction has to be done is assumed to be non ambiguous and is guessed by the system.

    Like in a ``Fixpoint`` or ``CoFixpoint`` definition, the induction hypotheses have to be used on *structurally smaller* arguments (for a ``Fixpoint``) or